KATC14/Teraurge-map-editor/README.md

 python [pillow](https://pypi.org/project/Pillow/)

 ## notes
-### custom menu and custom color picker are experimental use at your own risk
+### custom color picker is experimental use at your own risk
 the dots are called blips

 about 2000 blips on screen at once and it starts to get framey